ahgroup/DSAIDE/mynotes/to-do-list.md

-Things that need doing, in order of importance:
+Things that need doing:

-Soon:
+Now:
 1. Finish vignette, check manual/documentation, improve as needed.

 Starting January:
-2. Have someone (John Rossow), go through the whole package, try it and fix/flag things
+2. Have John Rossow go through the whole package, try it and fix/flag things
-    * Test for bugs in code
+    * #1 Test vignette
-    * Test for errors/unclear things in built-in/app documentation
+    * #2 Go through each app.
+Read all tabs, do all tasks.
+Record any bugs in code, any errors/unclear things in built-in/app documentation
-    * Check R documentation, flag any unclear things
+    * Check R documentation for all functions, flag any errors/unclear things
-    * Test vignette

-3. Post package to CRAN, publicize
+3. Post package to CRAN, publicize a bit
 4. Write DSAIDE paper

 5. Write and publish DSAIDE book.
 Use bookdown, place on leanpub.
 Then decide if going with a real publisher makes sense.